jamesclancy/SafeCardGame/README.md

 ```

-I was then able to connect to this postgres intance via DBever and create two tables with the definitions:
+I was then able to connect to this Postgres instance via DBever and create two tables with the definitions:

 ```
 CREATE TABLE public.card (